AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/ecommerce/shopify-streaming.md

 ## Appendix

-The following section provides information on the steps you can to monitor, update, and delete your dataflow.
+The following section provides information on the steps you can take to monitor, update, and delete your dataflow.

 ### Monitor your dataflow